Amer Al-Fayez

-Amer Talal Al-Fayez (Arabic: عامر طلال مثقال الفايز, (born 25 January 1968) is a Jordanian statesman and politician that served as the Head of Royal Protocol and is currently the president and chairman at Al-Abdali Investment & Development PSC.
+Amer Talal Al-Fayez (Arabic: عامر طلال مثقال الفايز, (born 25 January 1968) is a Jordanian statesman and politician who served as the Head of Royal Protocol and is currently the president and chairman at Al-Abdali Investment & Development PSC.

 Early life

 Al-Fayez was born in Amman in 1968 to Sheikh Talal Mithqal Al-Fayez and Mrs. Abu-Nameh.
-He grew up in a politically active environment as his father and uncles of the sheikhly Al-Fayez family held various positions at the top levels of the Jordanian government, and his grandfather Sheikh Mithqal Pasha Al-Fayez helped establish the Emirate of Transjordan in 1921.
+He grew up in a politically active environment as his father and uncles of the sheikhly Al-Fayez family held various positions at the top levels of the Jordanian government, following his grandfather's example Sheikh Mithqal Pasha Al-Fayez who helped establish the Emirate of Transjordan in 1921.
 Al-Fayez developed an interest in horseback and motorbike riding from an early age.
-In 1990 Al-Fayez graduated from the University of Jordan with a Bachelors in Political science, and got married in 1993 to Mrs. Muna Shaheen, and together they have three sons.
+In 1990, Al-Fayez graduated from the University of Jordan with a Bachelors in Political science, later got married in 1993 to Mrs. Muna Shaheen, and together they have three sons.